 Holy Cross Preparatory School will maintain records of concerns about contextual safeguarding in accordance with our safeguarding procedures.
-We know the importance of information sharing, therefore if we identify contextual safeguarding concerns about the local area we will share this information with the contextual safeguarding team for Achieving for Children, contextualsafeguarding.exploitation@achievingforchildren.org.uk.
+We know the importance of information sharing, therefore if we identify contextual safeguarding concerns about the local area we will share this information with the contextual safeguarding team for AfC's contextual safeguarding team.
 If there is a specific concern about a child, we will consult with the relevant children's services.